sabbir-rupom/akaash-rest-api/usage_guide/query_builder_class.rst

 - **find()**

-  - find function accepts upto three parameters
+  - the function upto three parameters

     1. Table row ID, which is the primary key